WEB_Global_Banner

 • Recognized as one of the nation’s “Most Wired” for the 19th time by the College of Healthcare Information Management Executives.

-• One of the top 10 most successful Accountable Care Organizations in the country, improving the health of Medicare patients and saving the government $61 million in FY20 alone.
+• One of the country's top 10 most successful Accountable Care Organizations, improving the health of Medicare patients and saving the government $61 million in FY20 alone.

-• Ranked one of the 25 largest U.S. health systems, as well as the sixth largest Catholic system, in the nation.
+• Ranked one of the 25 largest U.S. health systems and the nation's sixth most extensive Catholic system.

 • Signed first-of-its-kind training affiliation agreement with the U.S. Air Force Reserve Command to give Air Force medical reservists access to vital training at 12 Mercy hospitals.